codelion/gramtest/README.md

 ```
 usage: gramtest [options]
- -dep <depth of rules>    maximum depth of production rules to be followed
+ -dep <depth of rules>         maximum depth for recursive rules
  -ext <extension>              file extension for generated tests
  -file <grammar file>          path to the grammar file (in BNF notation)
  -h,--help                     prints this message
+ -mingen <minimal generator>   use minimal sentence generation
+                               (true/false)
- -num <number of tests>   maximum number of test cases to be generated
+ -num <number of tests>        maximum number of test cases
  -tests <test folder>          path to the folder to store generated tests
 ```
 ## Articles